SamuelSwartzberg/flashcardifying_text_temp/misc.md

 The two strategies people use in performing ⟮emotion work/labor (not sure in how far it applies to the family of similar concepts⟯ are  ⟮surface acting and deep acting⟯
 ⟮emotion work/labor⟯ by ⟮getting into a state where one genuinely feels the emotions⟯ is called ⟮deep acting⟯ ⟮emotion work/labor ⟯ by ⟮pretending, without changing how one actually feels⟯ is called ⟮surface acting⟯

-# psych

-## memory

-### types

-table:Name1|Name2|Stores what?
-⟮c+;s2;Explicit memory::E...⟯|⟮c+;s1:;Declarative memory::D...⟯|⟮facts, concepts⟯
-⟮c+;s6;Implicit memory::I...⟯|⟮c+;s5;Non-declarative memory::N...⟯|⟮skills, procedures, categories, sensory experiences⟯

-⟮Explicit/declarative memory⟯ is the memory that is subject to the ⟮Ebbinghaus forgetting⟯ curve.

-## motivation

-### learned helplessness

-In aquiring ⟮learned helplessness⟯, agents are exposed to ⟮an averse stimulus⟯ that ⟮they cannot control/avoid⟯ ⟮repeatedly⟯ With ⟮learned helplessness⟯, agents fail to f⟮ail to avoid the thingy⟯ after ⟮being exposed to an unavoidable averse stimulus⟯, even when ⟮they have control again (and this is indicated clearly⟯)
-In fact, in contrast to the ⟮original idea of learned helplessness⟯, it seems that ⟮passivity is the default reaction⟯ and ⟮'helpfulness' is learned⟯
-The ⟮original⟯ ⟮learned helplessness⟯ ⟮experiment⟯ featured ⟮shocking dogs⟯ ⟮without them being able to do anything about it.⟯
-In ⟮the original learned helplessness experiment⟯, one needed to ⟮physically show the dogs (by moving their limbs⟯) ⟮how to escape the shocks⟯ ⟮at least twice⟯ so ⟮they would relearn that they had control⟯
-The ⟮noise experiment⟯ is related to ⟮learned helplessness⟯ ⟮c+;Hiroto, D.S.; Seligman, M.E.P.⟯ ⟮(c:37;1975⟯), subjects were supposed to ⟮do mental tasks⟯ while ⟮a distracting sound played⟯. ⟮hb;⟮One experimental group⟯ ⟮could (or thought they could) turn it off⟯, and ⟮the other⟯ ⟮couldn't⟯. ⟮hb;⟮The ones that could turn of the noise⟯ ⟮did better on the task⟯ ⟮even if they didn't turn it off.⟯⟯⟯
-⟮Self-efficacy⟯ is ⟮(The strength of) one's belief⟯ in ⟮one's own ability⟯ to ⟮complete asks in order to reach a goal⟯ ⟮Veritasium⟯ argues students/employees will ⟮try their best(based on what they know⟯) when ⟮given a task⟯, but ⟮if they hit a roadblock⟯, they ⟮won't try anything else (but just ask the supervisor⟯) - even though t⟮hey could have probably figured out methods to overcome a roadblock⟯ - reflecting, according to Veritasium, ⟮learned helplessness⟯
-Veritasium argues besides the pracitcal reasons of connection and resources etc, ⟮self-efficacy⟯ is part of the reason ⟮children of people with a certain career take up that career.⟯

-## relationships

-### gaslighting

-We get the term ⟮gaslighting⟯ from ⟮the 1940s film Gaslight⟯ In the film ⟮Gaslight⟯, the protagonist ⟮claims the gas lights were not dimmed⟯ after ⟮dimming them himself.⟯ ⟮The protagonists goal⟯ in the film ⟮gaslight⟯ is ⟮to have his wife declared insane⟯.
-⟮Gaslighting⟯ is a form of ⟮manipulation⟯.
-The effect of (successful) ⟮gaslighting⟯ is that the victim ⟮can no longer determine⟯ /⟮is mislead about⟯ ⟮the trut⟯h, or that they ⟮can no longer tell⟯ ⟮right⟯ from ⟮wrong⟯, ⟮beneficial⟯ from ⟮harmful⟯.
-For example, someone ⟮gaslighting⟯ may deny that ⟮past events⟯ ⟮have happen⟯, and thus ⟮make the gaslit person question if they actually have⟯.
-For example, someone ⟮gaslighting⟯ may ⟮make fun of someones needs⟯, and thus ⟮make them question if their needs are actually legitimate⟯.
-⟮Gaslighting⟯ may be ⟮intentional⟯ or ⟮unintentional⟯, and may be more often used by ⟮narcissists / sociopaths⟯.
-⟮Gaslighting⟯ can occur in ⟮any personal relationship⟯, we may also want to ⟮extend the definition to a societal level⟯.

-### abuse

-#### cycle of abuse

-The ⟮cycle of abuse⟯ is a ⟮common pattern⟯ for ⟮abusive relationships⟯.
-The ⟮Cycle of abuse⟯: ⟮Tension building⟯ → ⟮Acute explosion/Incident⟯ → ⟮Honeymoon⟯ (repeat)

-### dark triad

-#### narcissism

-⟮»Narcissists«⟯ have an overriding desire to ⟮protect/soothe/strengthen⟯ their ⟮self-image.⟯ ⟮»Narcisstic supply«⟯ are ⟮the doses of admiration, validation, approval, respect, attention, subservience⟯ that ⟮a narcisst seeks to soothe their self-image.⟯
-»⟮Narcisstic injury⟯« is ⟮damage⟯ that a narcisst takes ⟮to their self-image.⟯

-In ⟮a family with a narcissist⟯, people end up ⟮being forced into roles⟯ - ⟮the whole construct⟯ is called the »⟮narcissistic family⟯«.
-⟮The narcisstic family⟯'s ⟮roles⟯ are ⟮structural⟯: ⟮The relationships between roles is what creates the structure, and makes it resilient to change.⟯
-⟮The narcissistic family⟯ consists of different ⟮roles⟯: ⟮the narcissist⟯, ⟮the golden child⟯ and ⟮the scapegoat⟯ ⟮establish the structure⟯, butressed by ⟮flying monkeys⟯, ⟮neutral siblings/people.⟯ and sometimes also others (e.g. enablers)
-⟮Roles⟯ in a ⟮narcissistic family⟯ may ⟮shift⟯ if ⟮they do not provide the function to the narcissist anymore.⟯

-In a narcissistic family the ⟮»golden child«⟯ is the person ⟮onto which the narcissist projects⟯ what ⟮they want to believe about themselves.⟯
-The ⟮golden child⟯ ⟮strengthens the narcissists self-image⟯ by ⟮projection⟯.
-The ⟮golden child⟯'s ⟮achievements⟯ are ⟮highly rewarded⟯.

-In a narcissistic family, the »⟮scapegoat⟯« is the person ⟮onto which the narcissist projects⟯ what t⟮hey don't want to believe about themselves.⟯
-The ⟮scapegoat⟯ ⟮strengthens the narcissists self-image⟯ by ⟮contrast⟯.
-The ⟮scapegoat⟯'s ⟮achievements⟯ are ⟮not acknowledged⟯, and may ⟮even surreptitiosuly be punished⟯.
-Conversely, the ⟮scapegoat⟯'s ⟮failures⟯ may be ⟮rewarded⟯.
-However, the scapegoat may have an easier time ⟮breaking away from the narcisstic family structure⟯.

-In a narcisstic family, the ⟮»neutral sibling/person«⟯ is said to be the sibling/person that ⟮always tries to mediate⟯, but ends up ⟮denying the reality of what's happening⟯.
-In a narcisstic family, a »⟮flying monkey⟯« is person ⟮used by the narcissist⟯ as ⟮a proxy for their narcissist actions.⟯